lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Some fields can be elided at the compressor and recomputed locally at the decompressor.

-Because the field is uniquely identified by its Field ID (e.g. UDP length), the relevant protocol specification unambiguously defines the algorithm for such computation.
+Because the field is uniquely identified by its Field ID (e.g., UDP length), the relevant protocol specification unambiguously defines the algorithm for such computation.

 Examples of fields that know how to recompute themselves are UDP length, IPv6 length and UDP checksum.